Stamp Duty and the Second Home Surcharge

 • You already own another residential property anywhere in the world

-• You are not replacing your main residence
+• You’re not replacing your main residence

 Exemptions to the Surcharge